wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ViewStateExtensions.md

 ### Structural Identity

 Structural Identity in SwiftUI is the default mechanism for identifying views.
 It is done by recording the location of your view in the view hierarchy.
-(If you are familiar with identifying HTML tags on a web page in css or javascript by using [XPath](https://www.w3schools.com/xml/xpath_syntax.asp), this is the a very similar concept.)
+(If you are familiar with identifying HTML tags on a web page in CSS or JavaScript by using [XPath](https://www.w3schools.com/xml/xpath_syntax.asp), this is a very similar concept.)

 A view's location is its identity.
 Since SwiftUI flow control statements are translated into views, you'll discover that some view declarations might result in an inconsistent view identity.